Priyanshu360-cpu/quick-structures-npm/Readme.md

 Algortihms for most of the data structures are included in the package like

 1. BFS
+2. DFS
-2. Sorting
+3. Sorting
-3. Min/Max
+4. Min/Max
-4. Nodes Count
+5. Nodes Count
-5. Depth
+6. Depth
+7. Hashing
+8. Rotations
+9. Colour Mapping
+10. Min Order Mapping
+11. etc.

 *If you Liked the package dont foroget to leave behin a star :)*